QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 - In the sys-firewall VM:
   - Route packets from the sys-net VM to the VM
   - Allow packets through the sys-firewall VM firewall
-- In the qube:
+- In the qube QubeDest:
   - Allow packets through the qube firewall to reach the service

-As an example we can take the use case of a web server listening on port 443 that we want to expose on our physical interface eth0, but only to our local network 192.168.x.0/24.
+As an example we can take the use case of qube QubeDest running a web server listening on port 443 that we want to expose on our physical interface ens6, but only to our local network 192.168.x.y/24.

 > Note: To have all interfaces available and configured, make sure the 3 qubes are up and running